2006–2008 Bangladesh political crisis: Military intervention

-Military representatives met with President Ahmed on 11 January, urging him to declare a state of emergency, and to resign and appoint an Interim Chief Advisor.
-According to a United States diplomatic cable later released under Wikileaks, the Army Chief, General Moeen U Ahmed, and his group persuaded the President to declare a state of emergency on 11 January 2007.
+Military representatives met with President Ahmed on 11 January, urging him to declare a state of emergency, and to resign and appoint an interim chief advisor.
+According to a United States diplomatic cable later released under Wikileaks, the army chief, General Moeen U Ahmed, and his group persuaded the president to declare a state of emergency on 11 January 2007.
 At the time, the Directorate General of Forces Intelligence & Counterterrorism, Brigadier General A T M Amin, met with the US Ambassador, Patricia Butenis, to explain the military's concerns.
 Given the Awami League's withdrawal from the elections, they believed that supporting a one-sided election might threaten the armed forces continued participation in UN peacekeeping missions – UNPKO, which they valued.
 In addition, they were worried about threatened terrorist violence from Jamaat-ul-Mujahideen Bangladesh (JMB), which had set off 300 bombs in August 2005.
 They wanted a neutral government established until "fair, free and credible elections" could be held in which all parties participated.

-In the near term, Justice Fazlul Haque, the senior CTG advisor, was to be appointed Interim Chief Advisor, and Fakhruddin Ahmed, a prominent banker, would quickly be appointed Chief Advisor to replace Iajuddin Ahmed.
-All of them were the violation of the constitution and when chief advisor or prime minister resigns the whole advisory council or cabinet is deemed to be resigned what Advisor Mukhlesur Rahman Chowdhury categorically pointed out.
-Mukhles Chowdhury also deleted some sentences, which were derogated remarks against the country to justify the military intervention, written by Lt.
+In the near term, Justice Fazlul Haque, the senior CTG advisor, was to be appointed interim chief advisor, and Fakhruddin Ahmed, a prominent banker, would quickly be appointed chief advisor to replace Iajuddin Ahmed.
+All of them were the violation of the constitution, and when a chief advisor or prime minister resigns, the whole advisory council or cabinet is deemed to be resigned, what Advisor Mukhlesur Rahman Chowdhury categorically pointed out.
+Mukhles Chowdhury also deleted some sentences, which were derogatory remarks against the country to justify the military intervention, written by Lt.
 Gen. Moeen in the president's speech broadcast on 11 January 2011.
-Moeen's main pillar of 11 January 2007 military coup was then Military Secretary to the President (MSP) Major General Aminul Karim.
+Moeen's main pillar of 11 January 2007 military coup was then military secretary to the president (MSP) Major General Aminul Karim.